Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 RISK FACTORS FOR DRUG ABUSE/DIVERSION

 To examine risk for substance abuse or drug diversion, it is important to look at general risk factors as well as specific population risk indicators.
 There are a number of physiologic, behavioral, and genetic risk factors that can predispose any person to abuse of opioid medication.
-A personal or family history of alcohol or drug abuse accounts for as much as 60% of a person’s risk (NIH).
-It is also the one factor that is most strongly predictive of drug abuse and aberrant drug-related behaviors (Chou et al., 2009).
+The factor that appears to be most strongly predictive of drug abuse, misuse, or other aberrant drug-related behaviors after initiation of chronic opioid therapy is a personal or family history of alcohol or drug abuse (Chou et al., 2009).
 Recognizing and responding to risk indicators is an important nursing responsibility that can help reduce prescription drug abuse and diversion among patients and colleagues.

 ADRB may occur because a patient is experiencing poor pain control or has fear of uncontrolled pain, which can lead to hoarding of medication.
 The behaviors may also be attributed to elective use of opioid medication for the euphoric effect or for non-pain-related symptoms such as anxiety, depression, insomnia, and stress.